HarvardOpenData/ipython-tutorial/README.md

 ![Screenshot of your terminal running `jupyter notebook`](img/terminal-screenshot.png)

 You'll see a web browser window open with a list of your files.
-Open up `Example.ipynb` and follow along.
+Open up `Bootcamp.ipynb` and follow along.

 ## Other useful stuff